An-Nihal/Performance-Testing/README.md

 #### Question 2: What is the BookingAPI on HerokuApp?

 Answer: The BookingAPI on HerokuApp is a test site designed to simulate a booking API.
-It provides endpoints for creating bookings, update or delete them, and related functionalities.
+It provides endpoints for creating bookings, updating or deleting them, and related functionalities.
 It serves as a platform for testing and validating the performance of systems interacting with a booking API.

 #### Question 3: What is JMeter, and why was it used for performance testing?